 Four Ways to Nurture Your Mindset

-1 – Focus on Learning and Growth
+1 – Focus on Learning and a Growth Mindset

 Growing up, I naïvely believed that when you graduate from college, you’re done learning.
 Linchpin inspired me to think differently.